ory/sdk/clients/hydra/php/README.md

 # ory/hydra-client-php

-Documentation for all of Ory Hydra's APIs.
+Welcome to the ORY Hydra HTTP API documentation.
+You will find documentation for all HTTP APIs here.

 ## Installation & Usage